Closet cleanse begins

 Once these items were eliminated from my closet, I was left with this…

-At first sight, I was terrified that I was going to have nothing to wear.
+After my closet cleanse, I was terrified that I was going to have nothing to wear.
 But, in truth, I now have a much more stimulating wardrobe.
 I make decisions of what to wear much quicker, have improved the circulation of each item, and reduced the amount of stress in my closet every morning.
 Less is certainly more in this case.

 Stay tuned to Fashion Friday to see what choices are good for the body – cleansing and detoxifying is good, but my sense and sensibilities tell me that shopping to replenish will be F U N!